RKO Pictures: Cooper at the helm

 Cooper took over as production head after Selznick's departure and oversaw two hits starring Hepburn: Morning Glory (1933), for which she won her first Oscar, and Little Women (1933), director Cukor's second collaboration with the actress.
 Among the studio's in-house productions, the latter was the biggest box-office success of the decade.
-Cooper sought to more tightly align costs and grosses, impacting the budgets for films such as the Wheeler and Woolsey comedies: under Selznick, Hold 'Em Jail and Girl Crazy (both 1932) had cost $408,000 and $532,000, respectively; under Cooper, Diplomaniacs (1933) was shot for just $242,000.
+Cooper sought to more tightly align costs and prospective grosses, impacting the budgets for "programmers" such as the Wheeler and Woolsey comedies: under Selznick, Hold 'Em Jail and Girl Crazy (both 1932) had cost an average of $470,000; under Cooper, Diplomaniacs (1933) was shot for just $242,000.
 Ginger Rogers had already made several minor films for RKO when Cooper signed her to a seven-year contract and cast her in the big-budget musical Flying Down to Rio (1933).
 Rogers was paired with Fred Astaire, making his second film.
 Billed fourth and fifth respectively, the picture turned them into stars.
 Hermes Pan, assistant to the film's dance director, became one of Hollywood's leading choreographers through his subsequent work with Astaire.

 Along with Columbia Pictures, RKO became one of the primary homes of the screwball comedy.
 As film historian James Harvey describes, compared to their richer competition, the two studios were "more receptive to experiment, more tolerant of chaos on the set.
 It was at these two lesser 'majors' ... that nearly all the preeminent screwball directors did their important films—[Howard] Hawks and [Gregory] La Cava and [Leo] McCarey and [George] Stevens."
 The relatively unheralded William A. Seiter directed the studio's first significant contribution to the genre, The Richest Girl in the World (1934).
 The drama Of Human Bondage (1934), directed by John Cromwell, was Bette Davis's first great success.
 Stevens's Alice Adams and director John Ford's The Informer were each nominated for the 1935 Best Picture Oscar—the Best Director statuette won by Ford was the only one ever given for an RKO production.
 The Informers star, Victor McLaglen, also took home an Academy Award; he would appear in a dozen movies for the studio over two decades.
 From soon after its debut in early 1935 until July 1942, Louis de Rochemont's innovative documentary series The March of Time was distributed by RKO; at its peak in the late 1930s and early 1940s, over twenty million filmgoers saw its two-reelers each month in eleven thousand US and foreign theaters.